 To continue to achieve this considerable growth AUSVEG recognises it the industry needs quality people.

 The sector needs more people who are well-trained, well-treated and ready to make a substantial contribution to this exciting industry.

 The videos above showcase just some of the many exciting and creating career pathways in Horticulture and some information on how to get there!

 Majority of the employees we interviewed for these videos did not intend on a career in horticulture but discovered a passion for it after working on the farm.
 They have each come from various backgrounds and landed in horticulture through different avenues.

 They each explain the dedicated-on job training opportunities which have allowed them to gain more skills and discover a career they are passionate about in horticulture.

 The Horticulture sector is a large, developed and diverse industry which employs a wide range of skilled people.
 While much of the media attention is focused on harvest labour within the sector, it is often forgotten that the industry requires a range of diverse skillsets to manage and operate their farm business.

-To gain an understanding of these opportunities, AUSVEG has created several deep dive videos that look into some of the obscure but vital roles in the industry.
-These videos show the daily tasks, responsibilities, and pathways of current employees on Australian farms.
+To gain an understanding of these opportunities, AUSVEG has created the Grow Your Career video series to showcase the daily tasks, responsibilities, and pathways of current employees on Australian farms.

 Many of these roles are in high demand in the horticulture sector.
 Recently, the Australian Government Department of Home Affairs approved 31 horticulture industry occupations supporting growers to sponsor workers from overseas to fill these critical occupations.
-Under the Horticulture Industry Labour Agreement (HILA), producers are able to access the skilled and semi-skilled workers they need to manage their farm business.
+Under the Horticulture Industry Labour Agreement (HILA), producers can access the skilled and semi-skilled workers they need to manage their farm business.

 However, the general preference of growers is to always employ locals first where possible, if they have the right skills and attitude.
 These videos aim to showcase the many varied career opportunities for local and overseas workers in the exciting $15 billion industry.